codam-coding-college/chess-hackathon/rules.md

 ### Team rules
 - Team sizes:
-    Core:       max 3
+    **Core:**       max 3
-    Advanced:   max 2
+    **Advanced:**   max 2
 - All team members must be Codam students

 ### General code rules
 - All code must be written during the event.
 This means no preparing code in advance.
 - All code must be written by your team and your team only.
-This means no generative AI or asking a "friend" to write the code for you.
+This means no generative AI (i.e. ChatGPT, Copilot etc.)  or asking a "friend" to write the code for you.
 - Unless explicitly allowed, the usage of external libraries is forbidden.
 This included "standard" libraries included in some programming languages.
 See "Allowed libraries" for more info
 - No execve-ing etc. of code that does not adhere to the rules.
 - No network code (the VM will not have a internet connection anyway)
+- No trying to exploit any vulnerabilities in any of the programs used in the tournament (VM, tournament program, your opponents program, etc.)

 ## Allowed libraries/external functions

-Note that, although these are categorized by their language, this is just so one can quickly check for a single languages, you are allowed to mix languages and use their allowed libraries, for example:
+Please note that, although these are categorized by their language, you are allowed to call any of the allowed library functions from any of the allowed languages.
+This means that you're allowed to for example:
+- Call C standard library functions from Rust
+- Call C++ standard library functions from C
-- Rust code calling C standard library functions
+- Call Rust standard library functions from python
--
+- ...

 ### Assembly (really?)
 - C standard library, from ANSI C to C23